open-contracting-extensions/public-private-partnerships/docs/extensions/budget.md

 * `budget.amount` should be used to capture the total value of the budget for the contracting process.
 * `budget.period` should be used to capture the total period over which the budget applies.
-* `budget.sourceEntity` should be omitted.
+* `budget.sourceParty` should be omitted.

-Where `budget.budgetBreakdown` is used to express a multi-source budget but the organization details are not known for one or more parts of the budget, for example in a PPP where part of the budget will be provided by the successful private sector bidder, the `sourceEntity.name` field should be used to provide a free text explanation of the source of the budget, e.g. "Private sector investment from successful bidder".
+Where `budget.budgetBreakdown` is used to express a multi-source budget but the organization details are not known for one or more parts of the budget, for example in a PPP where part of the budget will be provided by the successful private sector bidder, the `sourceParty.name` field should be used to provide a free text explanation of the source of the budget, e.g. "Private sector investment from successful bidder".

 ## Examples